aws-samples/shopfloor-connectivity/examples/in-process-ads-s3/README.md

-# SFC Example in process configuration for Rockwell ADS to Amazon S3
+# SFC Example in process configuration for Beckhoff ADS to Amazon S3

 The file `in-process-ads-s3.json` contains an example template for reading data from a Beckhoff controller using ADS over TCP/IP and